AviatrixSystems/Docs/Support/support_center_egress_firewall.rst

   print(response.json())
   ----------

-  Next: Check on your controller if the Egress FQDN Filter tag has been updated.
+  Next: Check on your controller to verify that the Egress FQDN Filter tag has been updated.